 You must have undertaken the test within 2 years of applying for registration and achieved an average of level 7.5 or more across the 4 components of listening, speaking, reading and writing, with no score below level 7 in any of those components and a score of level 8 or more in the components of speaking and listening.

 For more information, refer to the English Language Policy.

 Overseas criminal history checks

-If you have resided in a country other than Australia for a cumulative* period of 12 months or more, from 18 years of age, during the 10 years prior to making your application, you will need to provide an overseas criminal history check (OCHC) from each country with your application for registration.
-You can obtain your OCHC(s) from our approved provider fit2work.
-OCHCs issued by other providers will not be accepted.
+If you have resided in a country other than Australia for a cumulative period of 12 months or more, from 18 years of age, during the 10 years prior to making your application, you will need to provide an overseas criminal history check (OCHC) from each country with your application for Non-Practising Registration.
+You can apply for your OCHC(s) through our approved provider.